ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

-We are also looking forward to collaborations with partners and other communities, like Epiverse, RECON, data.org, LatinR, PyOpenSci, OpenScapes and Open-Source Program offices.
+We are also looking forward to collaborations with partners and other communities, like Epiverse, RECON, data.org, LatinR, PyOpenSci, OpenScapes and other Open-Source Program offices.
 Watch this space for new projects and events!

 ## Leadership